- Micheal P Sandbank

 Imitation in Kids with Autism

 Children can learn many skills through imitation, but children with autism often struggle to develop the ability to imitate.
 With supervision from Dr. Micheal Sandbank, doctoral student Nicolette Caldwell is conducting a study to compare two different interventions for teaching children with autism to imitate.
-As part of this study, all participants will receive 12 20-min intervention sessions over the course of 6 weeks, delivered in their home or a convenient location.
-Parents and participants will also complete a 15-min play session, which will be video-recorded, before and after the intervention.
+As part of this study, all participants recieved 12 20-min intervention sessions over the course of 6 weeks, delivered in their home or a convenient location.
+Parents and participants also completed a 15-min play session, which was video-recorded, before and after the intervention.
+Data collection has been completed and is currently being analyzed.
 The results of this study will help us to determine the best method for teaching young children with autism to imitate so that they can continue to learn other skills through imitation over the course of childhood.

 Project AIM: Autism Early Intervention Meta-Analysis

-n 2011, a review of early interventions for children with autism published in the journal Pediatrics indicated that only 2 high quality group design studies had been published on this topic.
+In 2011, a review of early interventions for children with autism published in the journal Pediatrics indicated that only 2 high quality group design studies had been published on this topic.
 The authors of the review concluded that our knowledge about the effectiveness of early intervention for children with autism was limited.
 The past five years has seen a tidal wave of studies published in this area.
-Dr. Micheal Sandbank of the Brain and Language Lab, in concert with colleagues from the ACER Lab at Boston College and the BAND Lab at Vanderbilt University, has systematically identified over 150 group design early intervention studies.
-We are now working to quantitatively synthesize the results of these studies, in order to better understand the overall effect of intervention and how it varies by approach, child, and study method in this clinical population.
-We are also planning to summarize the quality of the early intervention studies that we located, and the extent to which interventions are able to impact generalizable, developmentally important outcomes.
+Dr. Micheal Sandbank of the Brain and Language Lab, in concert with colleagues from the ACER Lab at Boston College and the BAND Lab at Vanderbilt University, has quantitatively summarized 150 reports of group design early intervention studies for children with autism.
+The first work from this project is published in the journal Psychological Bulletin.

 Dean's Fellowship, College of Education (2018 - 2018)